Holman House, Dover Heights

-Holman House, in Dover Heights, New South Wales, Australia was completed in 2004 to a design by architectural firm Durbach Block Jaggers.
+Holman House, in Dover Heights, New South Wales, Australia was completed in 2004 to a design by architectural firm Durbach Block Architects.
 The firm is located in Potts Point, Sydney, Australia, and is a small architectural practice who specialise in residential and public space designs.
 The house was the winner of the Wilkinson Award in 2005.

 Site

 Dover Heights, one of Sydney’s most affluent suburbs, is mainly residential.
 One side of the street is an ordinary walk but on the east side these regular houses become extraordinary due to their panoramic views over the Pacific Ocean.

 Holman House is sited on the edge of a 70 m cliff on the edge of Dover Heights, providing a view across the ocean.
 The house cantilevers 6 m from this edge and at its furthest corner one is over the sea.

 Durbach explains: “We thought we will probably never have a site like this again.
 It was an opportunity to do something significant”.